dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/howto-get-save-state.md

 curl http://localhost:3601/v1.0/state/statestore/order_1
 ```

-You can also restart your sidecar and try retrieving state again to see that state persists separate from the app.
+Restart your sidecar and try retrieving state again to observe that state persists separately from the app.
 {{% /codetab %}}

 {{% codetab %}}